lowlowd/WEALTHSIMPLE-BONUS/src/data/post/promo-code-vs-referral-code.md

 ⚠️ **Requests for personal info** — Legitimate codes never require you to share information outside Wealthsimple's platform

 The bottom line?
 For guaranteed, always-available value, **referral codes beat promo hunting** for most investors.
+I’ve seen some pretty wild "promo codes" on TikTok promising thousands of dollars for a $10 deposit.
+Take it from me: if it sounds too good to be true, it’s usually an expired campaign or a complete scam.
+Stick to the official promotions page.

 ## Wealthsimple Promo Code History: What Worked in 2025